bhushanbkt/Colorectal-Cancer-Classifier-with-EfficientNetB0/README.md

-## Colorectal Cancer Classifier with EfficientNetB0
+Colorectal Cancer Classifier with EfficientNetB0
-This project uses a deep learning model based on EfficientNetB0 to classify colorectal cancer images into various stages, such as low-grade intraepithelial neoplasia (IN), adenocarcinoma, and polyp, as well as normal tissue.
-Built with TensorFlow and deployed using Streamlit, this tool provides predictions along with educational insights on each cancer type and recommendations for precautionary steps.
+This project utilizes a deep learning model based on EfficientNetB0 to classify colorectal cancer images into various stages, including low-grade intraepithelial neoplasia (IN), adenocarcinoma, and polyps, as well as normal tissue.
+Built with TensorFlow and deployed using Streamlit, this tool provides predictions along with educational insights on each cancer type and precautionary recommendations.

-'Project Overview'

 Key Features
 Model Architecture: EfficientNetB0, adapted with additional layers for classification.